husarion/rosbot-autonomy/README.md

    > [!NOTE]
    > `rosbot2r` is the name of device set in Husarnet.

-2. Flashing the ROSbot's Firmware.
+2. Flashing the ROSbot's firmware.

    To flash the Micro-ROS based firmware for STM32F4 microcontroller responsible for low-level functionalities of ROSbot 2, 2R and 2 PRO, execute in the ROSbot's shell: